Governance Without the Monolith

 A defect in a payments flow is not the same as a typo in an internal lunch menu app.

-A bad release in a banking, insurance, wealth, claims, ledger, compliance, customer identity, or transaction platform can create customer harm, regulatory exposure, operational disruption, financial loss, reputational damage, and visits from some non-nonsense people wearing expensive shoes.
+A bad release in a banking, insurance, wealth, claims, ledger, compliance, customer identity, or transaction platform can create customer harm, regulatory exposure, operational disruption, financial loss, reputational damage, and visits from some very non-nonsense people wearing expensive shoes.

 Governance exists because the blast radius is real.